Football, or soccer for some, is the most bet on sport in the world.

 - Gold Cup – This is the confederation consisting of North America and Mexico, CONCACAF.
 There are also no fixed intervals for this competition.

-- Confederations Cup – Every four years consists of the winners of each confederation tournament, the winners of the world cup and the hosts.
+- Confederations Cup – Held every four years, this one consists of the winners of each confederation tournament, the winners of the world cup and the hosts.

 - World Club Cup – The FIFA World Club Cup, formerly known as the intercontinental cup.
 This competition is fought out each year between the best clubs from the 6 confederations.

-- UEFA Champions League – Europe's top club football competition.
+- UEFA Champions League – Europe’s top club football competition.
 Played each year with 32 teams who qualify from the best European Domestic Leagues.
-There is an initial group stage followed by knockout matches.
+There is an initial group stage followed by knockout matches known as the Round of 16, then the quarter finals, the semis, and lastly the final.

 - Europa League – Europe’s second tier club competitions, a similar format to the Champions League, takes teams who either win less prestigious leagues or finish lower in top leagues.